The Case for Cardinality Lower Bounds: Join Size Lower Bounds

 \sparagraph{Multi-Way Joins.} In the sequel, we will be considering a join over the same attribute $X$, i.e., we have $n$ relations $A^{(i)}(X, \ldots)$ and $\va^{(i)}$ the corresponding degree vectors, $i \in [n]$.
 In addition, denote the domain $D$ as the support of all $A^{(i)}(X)$.
-Similar to the two-way setting, we will have to first lower bound the number of joining keys that the join produces.
-This has already been treated in ~\secref{subsec:ndv-lb}.
-We next show how to improve on this value by using reverse dot-product inequalities.
+Similar to the two-way setting, we will have to first lower bound the number of distinct joining keys that the join produces.
+This has already been treated in ~\secref{subsec:exact-l0}.
+We next show how to improve on this value by using reverse inner-product inequalities.